-- Should a team join with the incorrect team ID or car number, they will be allowed to participate in the remaining sessions, but will receive a drive-through penalty within the first 20 minutes of the race.
+- Should a team join with the incorrect team ID or car number, they will be allowed to participate in the remaining sessions, but will receive a drive-through penalty after the start of the race.

 - No penalties will be given to teams who had their car number taken away by a team that registered before them.

-- Qualifying will be held in a 45 minute long open qualifying session, which will be split into two 20 minute long segments with a 5 minute long break between both of these segments.
+- Qualifying will be held in a 55 minute long open qualifying session, which will be split into three 15 minute long segments with 5 minute long breaks between each of these segments.

-- During the first 20 minute long segment, starting at the start of the qualifying session and ending at the 20 minute mark, only Grand Touring (GT) teams may go on-track and qualify.
+- During the first 15 minute long segment, starting at the start of the qualifying session and ending at the 15 minute mark, only Grand Touring Challenge (GTC) teams may go on-track and qualify.

-- During the second 20 minute long segment, starting at the 25 minute mark and running until the end of the qualifying session, only Prototype (P) teams may go on-track and qualify.
+- During the third 15 minute long segment, starting at the 40 minute mark and running until the end of the qualifying session, only Prototype (P) teams may go on-track and qualify.

-- Prototype (P) teams may not leave the pit lane before the start of their class' qualifying segment.
-The signal that teams may leave the pit lane to go on-track and qualify will be given by the event administration via the in-game chat.
+- Grand Touring (GT) and Prototype (P) teams may not leave the pit lane before the start of their class' qualifying segments.
+The signal that teams may leave the pit lane to go on-track and qualify will be given by the series administration via the in-game chat.

-- Grand Touring (GT) teams may not start new laps after the end of their class' qualifying segment.
-The signal that teams may not start new laps and must return to the pit lane will be given by the event administration via the in-game chat.
+- Grand Touring Challenge (GTC) and Grand Touring (GT) teams may not start new laps after the end of their class' qualifying segments.
+The signal that teams may not start new laps and must return to the pit lane will be given by the series administration via the in-game chat.